Volunteering for Suffolk Archives

 St Audry’s Asylum, Melton

-I’m part of a team indexing patients’ admission records.
+Part of a team indexing patients’ admission records from the second half of C19th to early C20th.
 With over 7000 admission records in the collection, this is a big project.

 2024